seung-lab/cloud-files/README.md

 1. Fast file access with transparent threading.
 2. Google Cloud Storage, Amazon S3, local filesystems, and arbitrary web servers making hybrid or multi-cloud easy.
 3. Robust to flaky network connections.
 Uses exponential random window retries to avoid network collisions on a large cluster.
+Validates md5 for gcs and s3.
 4. gzip, brotli, and zstd compression.
 5. Supports HTTP Range reads.
 6. Supports green threads, which are important for achieving maximum performance on virtualized servers.